MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Partial match to remove everything in the header or footer.

     Example: Headers or footers contain the string **TEXT TO REMOVE**.
 You want to completely remove these headers or footers.
-You specify the value: `"*TEXT*"`.
+You specify the value: `*TEXT*`.

 - Complete match to remove just specific words in the header or footer.

     Example: Headers or footers contain the string **TEXT TO REMOVE**.
 You want to remove the word **TEXT** only, which leaves the header or footer string as **TO REMOVE**.
-You specify the value: `"TEXT "`.
+You specify the value: `TEXT `.

 - Complete match to remove everything in the header or footer.

     Example: Headers or footers have the string **TEXT TO REMOVE**.
 You want to remove headers or footers that have exactly this string.
-You specify the value: `"^TEXT TO REMOVE$"`.
+You specify the value: `^TEXT TO REMOVE$`.

 The pattern matching for the string that you specify is case-insensitive.
 The maximum string length is 255 characters.